gemini3d/gemini3d/README.md

 FC=ifort cmake -DMETIS_ROOT=~/fortran-libs/metis ..
 ```

-## Known limitations and issues of GEMINI3D
+## Known limitations and issues of GEMINI

 1)  Generating equilibrium conditions can be a bit tricky with curvilinear grids.
 A low-res run can be done, but it will not necessary interpolate properly onto a finer grid due to some issue with the way the grids are made with ghost cells etc.  A workaround is to use a slightly narrower (x2) grid in the high-res run (quarter of a degree seems to work most of the time).
 2)  Magnetic field calculations on an open 2D grid do not appear completely consistent with MATLAB model prototype results; although there are quite close.
 This may have been related to sign errors in the FAC calculations - these tests should be retried at some point.